owntheweb-archive/platform-quick-starter/README.md

 Note: As with most hosting environments, code updates like this will not affect the parent environment database.
 Any database configurations and content (usually set when logged into Drupal) will need to be re-applied there.

-IF and ONLY IF you no longer need the feature environment, delete it to save on costs.
-We pay $21/month for three environments (prorated Chris thinks).

-First, make sure to locally checkout the environment that needs to be deleted.
+Make sure to locally checkout the branch that has a remote environment that needs to be deleted.
 Example:

 'git checkout twitter-bootstrap-install'

 Then, use platform to delete the remote environment.
+This will not delete the remote Git branch, only the running environment to save on available hosting plan resources (can be reactivated anytime with unlimited offline branches).

-`platform e:delete`
+`platform e:delete` (CHECK THIS: Will not delete remote Git branch?)

-You'll still have the local branch.
+You'll still have the local branch as well.
 You can switch to master locally next:

 `git checkout master`

-Also as good habit:
+Also a good habit to ensure all is up-to-date locally:

 `git pull`